 For a more applied, less math-heavy introduction to the concepts in R, I highly recommend Machine Learning for Hackers by Drew Conway and John Myles White.
 Full disclosure, they are my friends, but don't hold that against them.
 Machine Learning in Action is also good, for those that prefer Python.

 Finally, once you're well on your way to become an expert in all of these different areas, you'll want to get a job.
 DANGER!
 You need to be very careful about finding a job as a data scientist.
 The same buzz and hype that probably got your attention is getting the attention of recruiters and hiring managers everywhere.
 "WE NEED A DATA SCIENTIST!" is ringing out from human resources departments across the world.
 But you need to find an organization that can see beyond the hype, understands what is and isn't possible for a data scientist to do, and will value your input as well as your caution.
-I'm extremely fortunate to work with a number of scary smart people at a company that does all of this.
 Beware job listings that read like they're copied and pasted from Hacker News.

 Whew.
 I think that scratches the surface.
 I hope you've found this helpful.Return